How Much Does Deck Repair Cost?

 - How can I know whether my foundation needs repair or not?

-- Will my deck need repair or replacing?
+- Will my deck need repair or replacement?

 - What kind of deck materials are you familiar with?

-- What are the pros and cons to using the same type of material for repairs instead of installing a new material?
+- What are the pros and cons of using the existing type of material for repairs instead of installing a new material?

-- What do you charge to demo a deck?
+- What do you charge to demolish an existing deck?
 And does that include disposal fees?